jaydeep-shingala/HAR/UCI_HAR_Dataset/README.txt

 - Each feature vector is a row on the text file.
 - The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/seg.
-- A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: http://www.youtube.com/watch?v=XOEN9W05_4A

 For more information about this dataset please contact: activityrecognition '@' smartlab.ws